-My book is about people who are old and/or gender variant and/or not white and who have varied sexual orientations (LGBTQIA etc.) and diverse relationships, having the kinds of magical adventures that in mainstream books and films are mostly reserved for white, cisgender, heteronormative children and teenagers.
+My book is about people who are old and/or gender variant and/or not white and who have varied sexual orientations (LGBTQIA etc.) and diverse relationships, having the kinds of magical adventures that in mainstream fantasy fiction and films are mostly reserved for white, cisgender, heteronormative children and teenagers.

 So it is not surprising that as I was writing, I also thought cinematically!
 Who are the characters and what is the kind of magic adventure movie that I’d like to see?
 This means a lot of “behind the scenes” fantasizing as well as writing.
 This often took the form of creating and revising character bios and by “casting” the characters as if this book were going to be a movie.
 This kind of fantasizing helped me to develop my characters by looking for real-life actors who somehow “fit” or embodied my conceptions of the book’s characters and also let me play around a little with character “chemistry” ideas.
 As the book developed, some of the cast would sometimes change.
 A new actor would sometimes replace a previous selection.

 During this fantasizing, one strict rule of mine was that a trans actor would have to be “cast” in a trans role.
 A Kanaka Maoli (native Hawaiian) actor would be cast in a Kanaka role.
 An intersex actor would be cast in an intersex role, and so on.
 Of course, an actor of any gender, ethnicity, or age can play an Elf–and so they do.
 (No one is going to look very much like a Tolkien Elf in my fantasy movie–besides, my Elves are all wild for mortal subcultures and artifacts.)

 What follows next is FANTASY CASTING – like a fan game, okay?
 I have never spoken to anyone mentioned here about this book.
 And since this book isn’t published yet, this blog post really is about sharing my writer’s process.
 It’s strictly for fun (unless the Wachowski Sisters give me a ring).
 Got that?